 A. Curricular, Research, and Programmatic needs

-The Geography collections at MSU support instructional programs from the undergraduate to doctoral level in Geography and its related fields.
+The Geography collections at MSU support instructional programs from the undergraduate to doctoral level in the Department of Geography, Environment, and Spatial Sciences and its related fields.
 Geography has a unique interdisciplinary position in that nearly every academic discipline can be studied from a geographic perspective (much as we can study the history of nearly any topic).
 Therefore the library’s geography collection must also support and encourage the geographic component of other academic disciplines.

 B. Geography Department strengths and emphases

-The discipline of geography may be divided into three segments :Physical Geography, Human Geography, and Geospatial Technologies.
+The discipline of geography may be divided into three segments :Physical Geography, Geospatial Technologies, Nature Society Studies, and Urban-Economic Geography.
 At MSU important physical geography topics are Climatology, Geomorphology/Soils, and Plant Geography.
-In human geography, important topics are land use change, economic development, medical geography, and urban geography.
 Geospatial technologies include Cartography, Geographic Information Science (GIS) and Remote Sensing.
+In Nature Society Studies, important topics are land use change, economic development, health & medical geography, and urban geography.

 The Geography department also has the non-academic Remote Sensing & GIS Research and Outreach Services(RS&GIS), which provides remote sensing, global positioning system (GPS), geographic information science (GIS) and cartographic services to the MSU campus, the State of Michigan, and other agencies.
 It provides outreach instruction in these subjects and conducts research grant and contract work for on-campus and off-campus units.